Role

 This project was completed as part of the User Experience Design Certificate at Concordia University, centered on improving an existing mobile app experience through user research and iterative design.

-Amazon’s mobile app delivers speed and convenience, but users hesitate at critical points in the shopping journey.
-Pinpointing where trust breaks down reveals opportunities to reduce friction and support more confident purchase decisions.
+Amazon’s mobile app is fast and familiar, but users still hesitate when trust feels uncertain.
+Uncovering where confidence breaks down revealed opportunities to reduce friction and support faster, more informed purchase decisions.

-Despite Amazon’s speed and selection, users hesitate when trust signals are unclear.
-Doubts about sellers, fulfillment, and reviews disrupt decisions—leading to delays, drop-offs, and lost sales.
+Even with Amazon’s speed and selection, unclear trust signals make users pause.
+Doubts about sellers, fulfillment, and reviews disrupt decisions and lead to delays, drop-offs, and lost sales.

 Empathize